toddmoy/recipes/README.md

 # Recipes

-Things that taste good in your mouth.
+Things that taste good in your mouthhole.